 Linda Koffman, Marketing & Outreach Coordinator

 Linda is a longtime professional writer and beginner gardener who was surprised to learn she loves farming in the rain.
 Based in San Francisco, she has a BA in English from UCLA and has worked in journalism and the nonprofit sector.
-When not working, she gets lost in making the most of her ever-expanding city container garden.
+When not working, she gets lost in making music or making the most of her ever-expanding city container garden.

 Here are some of our past team members: